Chinese space program: Early years (1950s to mid-1970s)

-After the launch of mankind's first artificial satellite, Sputnik 1, by the Soviet Union on October 4, 1957, Mao Zedong decided during the National Congress of the Chinese Communist Party on May 17, 1958, to make China an equal with the superpowers ("我们也要搞人造卫星" (We too need satellites)), by adopting Project 581 with the objective of placing a satellite in orbit by 1959 to celebrate the 10th anniversary of the PRC's founding.
-This goal would be achieved in three phases: developing sounding rockets first, then launching small satellites, and in the final phase, large satellites.
+After the launch of mankind's first artificial satellite, Sputnik 1, by the Soviet Union on October 4, 1957, Mao Zedong decided during the 8th National Congress of the Chinese Communist Party (CCP) on May 17, 1958, to make China an equal of the superpowers ("我们也要搞人造卫星" (We too need satellites)), by adopting Project 581 with the objective of placing a satellite in orbit by 1959 to celebrate the 10th anniversary of the PRC's founding.
+This goal was soon proven unrealistic, and it was decided to focus on the development of sounding rockets first.